KeriBrady/living-style-guide/README.md

 I chose [Peach](https://www.peachd.com/), a young company that does inexpensive food delivery service to companies in the Seattle area.
 I used their website for inspiration in styling, and but deviated a bit to follow HTML best practices.

 To build out the style guide, I used the Node.js platform with Express as the framework, built the views with Jade, styled with Sass and CSS, and used the Jeet grid system.

+The live site is hosted on Heroku here: [peach-style-guide.herokuapp.com](https://peach-style-guide.herokuapp.com/)